Centinoughty/docs.nadeemsiyam.com/docs/tryhackme/adventofcyber.md

 This task simulates a common defensive scenario where an organisation suspects that employee may have been exposed in a data breach.
 With emails failing and abnormal behaviour, McSkidy's account beocmes a point of interest.
 The objective is to determine whether his email appeared in any known data breaches.

 Defenders uses services like **Have I Been Pwned** to identify exposed email addresses, and to trigger preventive actions such as passowrd resets.

+## WiFi Woes in Wareville

+This task tells that for most of the devies which you install, we will be given simple passwords or common passwords in the beginning.
+It is important that you update the username and password, so that you will reduce the possible attacks.

+Also, note that do not use a password which you have used somewhere else because, if your password to one account gets leaked doesn't make your other accounts vulnerable.